JackOBrien/cis467/README.md

-# cis467
+# CIS 467
-Automata and theory of Computation
+Automata and Theory of Computation